 Atlantic Design Engineers Listed by play Ransomware Group

-On February 17, 2026, the play ransomware group added Atlantic Design Engineers to its public leak site, confirming that internal files had been exfiltrated from the United States-based engineering firm during a ransomware attack.
+On February 17, 2026, the play ransomware group added Atlantic Design Engineers to its public leak site, claiming that internal files had been exfiltrated from the United States-based engineering firm during a ransomware attack.
 Anyone whose personal or professional information appears in those files now faces the risk that their data is openly available to identity thieves, scammers, and doxxers.

 Public reporting indicates the incident involves a classic ransomware pattern: initial access, data theft, encryption, and subsequent extortion.
 The play leak site lists Atlantic Design Engineers and hosts samples of the stolen material.
 Available reporting describes the exposed data as internal files, though the exact volume and full list of contents remain unclear to the public.
 No confirmed victim count for individuals has been released, but engineering firms of this type routinely store employee records, client contracts, vendor details, and project documentation that often contain names, addresses, emails, phone numbers, and financial information.